eth-cscs/DLA-Future/misc/synchronization.md

 Constant matrix views can be handled in a simple way.
 On construction it is only needed to call the `read()` method of the parent matrix to get a copy of the shared future that is saved in the view and returned each time the view is used.
-To release the view the `done()` method just clears the shared future.
+To release the view the `done()` method just clears the view shared future.

 For non constant matrix view the mechanism works in this way.
 On construction the futures of the parent matrix are moved in the view and replaced by futures of the promises (two for each tile) also stored in the view.
+The `operator()` and `read()` methods works in the same way as for the matrix.
-When `doneWrite()` is called the view creates its shared future and duplicates it to set the shared future of the parent matrix too.
-Each of the two shared future has a corresponding future which gets ready when the tile included is destructed, therefore a synchrounous dataflow is needed to set the future of the parent matrix only when both shared futures are destructed.
+When `doneWrite()` is called the view creates its shared future (if not existent) and duplicates the tile included (the promise cannot be dublicated, therefore in the copy it is replaced by a new promise (the blue promise in Fig 3 and 4 moved)) to set the shared future (purple and red arrow pointing to the light yellow promise in Fig 3 and 4).
+When both the blue and purple futures are ready, it means that the tiles of both the two shared futures went out of scope, and therefore the reading of the elements of the tiles are completed.
+At this point the main future in the parent matrix can be set.
+A synchrounous dataflow is used to set the light green future value.
+However a copy of the shared future is still included in the matrix view (allowing read-only operations to still be scheduled.)
+The shared future is cleared by the call to `done()` after which the tile control is fully back to the parent matrix.

-On the other hand the `done()` method invokes `doneWrite()` if the tile is still in read-write mode, and then it clears the shared future of the view, to allow the future in the parent matrix to get ready.
+It should be noted that the  `done()` method invokes `doneWrite()` if the tile is still in read-write mode, i.e. when `doneWrite()` hasn't be called yet.

-Details about the matrix and the views are illustrated in Figure 1.
+Figure 3 and 4 show how a non-constant matrix view works.
+![Fig. 3 First example of the matrix view promise-future mechanism for a tile of the matrix object.
+](figures/matrix_view_sync_1.png)
+*Fig. 3 First example of the matrix view promise-future mechanism for a tile of the matrix object.*
+![Fig. 4 Second example of the matrix view promise-future mechanism for a tile of the matrix object.
+](figures/matrix_view_sync_2.png)
+*Fig. 4 Second example of the matrix view promise-future mechanism for a tile of the matrix object.*